SEARCH

 Building pond in a raised garden bed.

 1. Prepare your pond location.
-Make the ground level and have a GFCI outlet and water source nearby.
+Level the ground and have a GFCI outlet and water source nearby.

 2. Build the raised bed.
 Need to know the best type of wood to choose?
 See this.